WatsonHackathonMaterial/CUNY-AI-Challenge/README.md

 # CUNY-AI-Challenge Workshop
-Links and tutorials for presentation at CUNY
+Links and tutorials for presentation at CUNY.

 ## Purpose of Lab